almeidajulio/prometheus-common-log-to-file/README.md

 ### Add logging to file functionality in github.com/prometheus/common/log

+### Features added in short
+1. Log to a file/or basically to any io.Writer
+2. Added WithFields functionality

 This is an improvement for github.com/prometheus/common/log package where it lets you write logs to a file.

 I liked prometheus's wrapper for logging and brought it to my code.
 I downloaded commit 61f87aac8082fa8c3c5655c7608d7478d46ac2ad.
 This commit's NewLogger function looks like